l7mp/stunner/docs/AUTH.md

 authenticate (or refresh) with STUNner any more.
 This authentication mode is more secure since credentials are not shared between clients and come with a limited lifetime.
 Configuring `ephemeral` authentication may be more complex though, since credentials must be dynamically generated for each session and properly returned to clients.

+> **Note**
 STUNner accepts (and sometimes reports) the alias `longterm` to mean the `ephemeral` authentication mode; the use of `longterm` is deprecated and will be removed in a later release.
-Note also that the alias `timewindowed` is also accepted.
+The alias `timewindowed` is also accepted.

 To implement this mode, STUNner adopts the [quasi-standard time-windowed TURN authentication credential format](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00).
 In this